XylarDark/MotesOfMischief/README.md

     - each element has an ability when in the graveyard
     - Dark, Red, Blue- Can only be played during guessing phase
        - Dark: Destroy this die, destroy target die
-       - Red:  Roll a die, 2 & 3 are light effect, 4 & 5 are dark effect,  6 roll again, 1 pick a number -> Destroy this die
+       - Red:  Roll a die, 2 & 3 are light effect, 4 & 5 are dark effect,  6 roll again, 1 pick a number ->
+            - On use of effect: Destroy this die
             - Light Effect: Return a die you control to your cup
             - Dark Effect: Destroy target die
        - Blue: Counter target die roll or graveyard effect